Fortunatusmokaya/dreaded-v2/README.md

 npm start

-4. Run Bot in Background with pm2 If you want the bot to stay active even after disconnecting from the VPS, install pm2 and use it to start the bot:
+4. Run Bot in Background with pm2
+If you want the bot to stay active even after disconnecting from the VPS, install pm2 and use it to start the bot:

 sudo npm install pm2 -g
 pm2 start index.js

-> With Termux, you will need a stable device with continuous internet connection.
+> With Termux, you will need a stable device with continuous internet connection